 This guideline covers diagnosing and managing multiple sclerosis in people aged 18 and over.
 It aims to improve the quality of life for adults with multiple sclerosis by promoting symptom management, comprehensive reviews and effective relapse treatment.

 The guideline does not cover disease-modifying treatments.
-These are covered by the technology appraisals on the multiple sclerosis page of the NICE website.
+These are covered by the technology appraisals on NICE's webpage on multiple sclerosis.

 This guideline includes recommendations on: